sakan811/NipponDaily/README.md

 ## Usage

 1. Click "Get News" to fetch latest Japanese news with AI-generated summaries
+2. Use time range buttons to filter by recency (All Time, Today, This Week, etc.)
-2. Use category buttons to filter by topic
+3. Use category buttons to filter by topic
-3. Read AI summaries for quick understanding of each article
+4. Read AI summaries for quick understanding of each article
-4. Click "Read Original" to visit full articles
+5. Click "Read Original" to visit full articles

 ## Development Commands